ilkimilki/GettingAndCleaningData/README.md

 - Comment out lines between _## Download and unzip data_ and _## Read in the data_
 - Change path name in line 16 to where you unzipped the Samsung dataset

-### Output files
+### Output

-dt is a data frame which contains the mean and std for the individual time and frequency signals of all activity features per subject and activity

-tidy_dt contains the mean values of all signals of each activity feature per subject and activity
+tidy.txt is a tab delimited file containing the mean values of all signals of each activity feature per subject and activity